Skip to main content

 Before beginning, gather:

-2. Role descriptions — Who performs each activity (can be multiple roles per activity)
+2. Role descriptions: Who performs each activity (can be multiple roles per activity)

-3. System inventory — Tools, platforms, and applications used in daily work
+3. System inventory: Tools, platforms, and applications used in daily work

-Do not rely on documentation alone.
+Documentation alone will mislead you.
 The gap between documented process and actual practice is where cognitive tax hides.

 Step-by-Step Process

-Step 1: Map Decision Points (45–60 minutes)
+Step 1: Map Decision Points (45 to 60 minutes)

 For each primary activity, identify every decision point:

-• Where does someone have to choose between options?
+• Where does someone choose between options?

-• Where does someone have to verify information?
+• Where does someone verify information?

-• Where does someone have to interpret ambiguous input?
+• Where does someone interpret ambiguous input?

-• Where does someone have to remember something not written down?
+• Where does someone remember something unwritten?

 Document each decision point with: